 Some dishes lacked the finesse you’d expect for the price: too salty butternut squash soup and mussels; unexceptional tarte tatin.
 Flash for your cash comes in the shape of a massive undulating piece of battered fish perched in a wire basket, and a giant knickerbocker glory glass topped with a banana.
 Not subtle or particularly sophisticated, but then neither is 'Made in Chelsea'.

-Get 2 course set menu for £20, 3 courses with a glass of wine £25.
+Or 3 courses with a glass of wine for £25.
 Offer applies to Set Menu.

 Bluebird 350 King's Road